The Longest Way Home logo

 (1) A Chinese visa

-Do I really need a tour company to travel into Tibet, costs & how to choose? (link to top)
+Do I really need a tour company to travel into Tibet?

-In Kathmandu there are 100's of agency's offering tours.
+In Kathmandu there are 100s of agency's offering tours.
 The prices vary a lot yet the Itineraries vary little.
 Why?
-Well, there are only four actual tour operators running these tours; everyone else is just an agency.
+Well, there are only four three actual tour operators left running these tours; everyone else is just an agency for them.

 What does that mean?
-It means that there only four company's running the 4X4's from the Nepalese border to Lhasa.
+It means that there are only three company's running the 4X4's and mini-buses from the Nepali border to Lhasa.
 All the agency's work through them.
-They do this to pair up nationalities for group visas, and fill 4x4 seats.
+Most of the 4x4's since 2016 have now been replaced with mini-buses.

 So who did I book through?
 For me, I always go for the top dog.
-Agency's are not in charge, the operators are.
-If you have used a nice agency for a trek and want to use them for the tour, its the same thing - though it might be more expensive.
-But if you prefer to locate and deal with the Tibet tour operator yourself, then you can.
+Agencies are not in charge, the operators are.
+If you have used a nice agency for a trek and want to use them for the tour it's the same thing - though it might be more expensive.
+But if you prefer to locate and deal with the Tibet tour operator yourself then you can.

 Which is better?
 For me the operator.
 But, unless you are good at one on one conversation and dealing with people.
 It might be a hassle.
 Your travel agent may be able to contact them with the latest info that bit faster.

 So, if possible do it in person - here's a guide to the times to help.
-Tibet tours leave every Tuesday and Saturday numbers and weather permitting.
-It takes 5 days to arrange a permit, but ... for $30 extra it can be done in two days.
+Tibet tours leave every Tuesday and Saturday (usually Saturday) numbers and weather permitting.
+It takes 5 - 15 days to arrange a permit, but ... for an $40 extra it can be done in three days.
 So that's your time frame for doing it in person.

-In general there was a difference between the agency's and operators as far as the tibet tour price went re commissions- $10 - $50 -$100.
-However there are a crazy amount of agency's around Kathmandu charging around $800-$1200.
+In general there is a difference between the agencies and operators as far as the Tibet tour price went re commissions- $50 - $10 -$400.
+However there are a crazy amount of agencies around Kathmandu charging around $2200-$5600.
+Online, it's even worse.
+Avoid the big international travel companies who really are charging crazy prices.
+So watch out!

-Tibet Visas, Permits which ones and How to get them? (link to top)
+Tibet Visas / Permits, which ones and how to get them?

-As mentioned previously if entering into Tibet from Lhasa, you do not need a Chinese visa.
-The Tibet permit will do you until you leave China.
+As mentioned previously if entering into the Tibet from Nepal you do not need a Chinese visa.
+The Tibet permit will do you until you leave mainland China, e.g., Beijing, Shanghai etc. Do not get confused when the Nepali travel company calls this a Chinese visa (it is not a visa, it is a slip of paper that you keep inside your passport)

 Some notes:

-(2) A Tibet Group Permit is for 21 days, though with a bit of persuasion can get 28 day permits
+(2) A Tibet Permit is for 21 days though with a bit of persuasion can get 28 day permits

-(6) If you are with others using a Group Permit, you will need to leave China together at the same exit port.
+• If you are with others using a Group Permit you will need to leave China together at the same exit port.

-For more information about visas check out my visa section
+For more information about visas check out my tourist visa help section.

-Okay no matter which agency or company you choose, the route is the same; you'll be going along the friendship highway.
+Okay no matter which agency or company you choose the overland route is the same (if you fly into Lhasa the itinerary is different).
+Overland you'll be going along the friendship highway.

 Day 01: Kathmandu - Nyalam (3750 m.).